 On Tuesday, Elaine discussed “systems thinking,” “handover,” and “global health” as emerging themes that impact a physician competency framework.
 Today she suggests two more concepts that should be considered during the CanMEDS 2015 renewal.
 Do these themes align or conflict with your understanding of physician competency?
+See below for her previous posts.

 – Jonathan (@sherbino)